GET IN TOUCH

 For over two decades, our licensed tax professionals have helped individuals and businesses resolve back taxes, stop collections, and restore financial peace.
 At Get Tax Relief Now™, we handle every step—from negotiating with the IRS to securing affordable solutions—so you can focus on rebuilding your financial life.

-With the Section 199A deduction set to expire after 2025, the IRS has issued updated guidance on who qualifies for this significant tax benefit.
+With the passage of the One Big Beautiful Bill Act, signed into law on July 4, 2025, the IRS has issued updated guidance on who qualifies for this significant tax benefit.
 The deduction, introduced by the Tax Cuts and Jobs Act, allows eligible taxpayers to deduct up to 20% of qualified business income from certain pass-through businesses.

 What Is the Section 199A Deduction?